LogLM: From Task-based to Instruction-based Automated Log Analysis: Experiment

 \paragraph{Evaluation Setting} As is discussed in Section~\ref{sec:method_parsing}, this benchmark involves testing the performance of log parsing on the chronologically last 90\% of the logs from seven domains in the Loghub2k~\cite{he2020loghub} dataset.
 We compare LogLM with 10 existing approaches specifically designed for the task of log parsing, encompassing cluster-based methods~\cite{tang2011logsig,fu2009execution}, heuristic methods~\cite{messaoudi2018search, du2016spell,makanju2009clustering}, tree-based methods~\cite{zhang2017syslog,he2017drain}, machine learning methods~\cite{meng2020logparse} and LLM-based methods~\cite{tao2022logstamp, liu2024logprompt}.
 Following the experiment setting in Liu~\emph{et al.}~\cite{liu2024interpretable}, each baseline is trained on the first 10\% of the logs in each domain, except for LogPrompt~\cite{liu2024logprompt}, which directly utilize ChatGPT for log parsing without training.
 In other words, for each domain, LogLM and other approaches only see the first 10\% of logs in the specific domain during training and the rest 90\% of logs are unseen, thereby simulating online situations while ensuring a fair comparison.

-Following Liu~\emph{et al.}~\cite{liu2024interpretable}, the evaluation metrics encompass both coarse-level and fine-level.
-For coarse-level, RandIndex~\cite{rand1971objective} is utilized as the metric.
+Following Liu~\emph{et al.}~\cite{liu2024interpretable}, two most popular evaluation metrics for the task of log parsing among existing studies~\cite{meng2020logparse,tao2023biglog,tao2022logstamp} are utilized, encompassing both coarse-level (RandIndex~\cite{rand1971objective}) and fine-level (F1-score).
 RandIndex assesses the accuracy of log clustering (\emph{i.e.}, whether two logs with the same template are accurately clustered together), regardless of the correctness of variables in the extracted templates.
 In contrast, F1-score measures the precise identification of variable parts in logs, thereby serving as a fine-level metric.
 To calculate the F1-score, the predicted log template is tokenized into a list of tokens.
 Then, for each token, count the terms $TP$, $TN$, $FP$, and $FN$.
 If the token is truly a variable and is correctly predicted as such (or not), increment the $TP$ (or $FP$) by one.
 If the token is not a variable and is predicted not to be a variable (or be), increment the $TN$ (or $FN$) by one.
 The F1-score is computed as the harmonic average of Recall ($Recall = \frac{TP}{TP+FN}$) and Precision ($Precision = \frac{TP}{TP+FP}$).

 \paragraph{Result}

 As shown in Table~\ref{tab:logParsing_exp}, our model, LogLM-7B, exhibited remarkable performances on this benchmark, outperforming existing approaches significantly in both coarse-level evaluation and fine-level evaluation.
 Averagely, LogLM-7B outperforms best baselines by 7.79\% in RandIndex and by 10.03\% in F1-score.
 This advantages indicate that LogLM can accurately recognize variable parts in logs while extracting correct coarse-level templates, even when the in-domain training logs are limited in quantity.